yosssi/ace/examples/load_templates_from_binary_data/README.md

 # Load Templates from Binary Data

-This example shows how to load templates from binary data.
+This example shows how to load templates from binary data instead of template files.

 You can run this example web application by executing the following command.